-At school in the village Bertha Wincomb excelled at needlework, winning first prize in 1905 and 1906.
-In 1906 she was also best at knitting but as she had won the prize for needlework the knitting prize was given to Mabel Reid (who would become Mabel Claydon and teach at the school herself for very many years).
-Perhaps this success is not surprising as the census of April 1901 shows both her mother and eldest sister Emily Matilda as needlewomen working on their own account at number 8 Englefield Street, although the latter was to die only two months later.
+At school in the village Bertha Winchcomb excelled at needlework, winning first prize in 1905 and 1906.
+In 1906 she was also best at knitting but as she had won the prize for needlework the knitting prize was given to Mabel Reid (who would become Mabel Claydon and teach at the school herself for some 40 years).
+Perhaps this success is not surprising as the census of April 1901 shows the occupation of both her mother and eldest sister Emily Matilda as “Needlewoman” working on their own account at number 8 Englefield Street, although the latter was to die only two months later.

-At the age of 14 she left Englefield to work as a housemaid for £14 a year.
-The family at one house she worked at were friends of royalty and she said she couldn’t have wished for a better place; she felt that the popular portrayal of private service was most unfair.
+At the age of 14 Miss Winchcombe left Englefield to work as a housemaid for £14 a year.
+The family at one house she worked in were friends of royalty and she said she couldn’t have wished for a better place; she felt that the popular portrayal of private service was most unfair.
 Ten years later, after suffering illness she was told she would never be strong enough to work again, so returned to the village to live with her mother, sister May and May’s husband Edward Van Veen, a groom on the Estate, at number 15 in The Street.
 Edward died in 1959 and May in 1964 and both are buried together in the churchyard close to Bertha.

 Despite continuous ill-health and several operations Miss Winchcomb remained lively and alert, living alone (save for a budgerigar named Bobby) at the old school (No 11/12, The Street) where her uncle David had lived before her until her death in 1986 at the age of 93.